 Seychelles has 115 islands scattered in the Indian Ocean.
 From big granite islands with surreal granite rock formations, lush rainforests, unique wildlife to an amazing variety of corralling cays, atolls, and uninhabited reef islands… Seychelles are wilder and more diverse than most other exotic island destinations, inviting you to explore and discover.
 Yet most Seychelles travellers never leave their luxury hotels and resorts and see Seychelles as a luxury beach destination only.

-Island hopping is the best way to discover Seychelles
+Island hopping – the best way to discover Seychelles

 Seychelles is not a mass tourism destination and it’s not for everyone.
 But if you like remote places, unspoiled nature, diverse wildlife, desolate wild beaches and fresh food straight from the sea, you will absolutely love discovering the less known islands of the Seychelles!

-A few years back we booked such a trip and spent ten days sailing around the Inner islands.
+A few years back we booked sailing cruise in the Seychelles (it’s more affordable than you think!) and spent eight days sailing around the Inner islands.
 We visited Mahè, Praslin, La Digue, Sainte-Anne, Cousin, Curieuse, Grande Soeur, Petit Soeur, and the tiny island of St. Pierre… Most of these islands are very close to each other, yet you will be amazed to see how different each of them are.
 You can find more detailed information about the Seychelles islands we visited in my previous post, but here is a short overview of what you can expect to see in the Seychelles.

 Seychelles is more than just a beach destination – 8 reasons why you should explore the islands

 1. You get a chance to visit some of the worlds most remote pristine islands and picture-perfect white-sand beaches providing you a real Robinson Crusoe experience.